x402 for TYPO3: How Your Website Can Charge AI Agents

 1. AI Agents are becoming content consumers

-Claude, GPT, Gemini, and specialised agents increasingly access web APIs to retrieve information for their users.
-Each of these accesses has value — but until now, there has been no standardised way to pay for it.
+Claude, GPT, Gemini, and specialised agents increasingly call web APIs to fetch information for their users.
+Each of these requests has value, yet until now there has been no standardised way to pay for it.

 2. Stablecoins enable micropayments

-Payments of $0.001 per request were never economically viable with traditional payment methods like credit cards — transaction fees exceeded the payment amount.
-With stablecoins like USDC on faster networks and suitable facilitators, micropayment flows become practical, even if network and settlement costs vary depending on the chain.
+Payments of $0.001 per request were never viable with traditional methods such as credit cards: the transaction fees dwarfed the payment itself.
+With stablecoins like USDC on faster networks and suitable facilitators, micropayment flows become practical, even though network and settlement costs vary from chain to chain.

 3. The ecosystem is growing